What’s the Difference Between an Endodontist and a Dentist?

 While general dentists provide regular checkups, cleanings, fillings, and simple restorative work, endodontists only treat issues related to the dental pulp.

 A typical endodontist performs approximately 25 root canal treatments weekly.
-A general dentists might only do a few per month.
-This gives endodontists a lot of practice using their skills and expertise
+A general dentist might only do a few per month.
+This gives endodontists a lot of practice using their skills and expertise.

 Endodontic Specialized Procedures Include: